danielabar/meblog/src/markdown/password-field-no-paste.md

 If you were affected by the [LastPass breach](https://blog.lastpass.com/2022/12/notice-of-recent-security-incident/) at the end of 2022, you've probably found yourself on various websites changing passwords.
 You may have also noticed that some websites block pasting in a password field.
 For some reason, the companies behind these seem to think that being able to paste in a password field is insecure.
 But it's actually the opposite, forcing users to manually type in a password one character at a time encourages the use of weak passwords - shorter and easier to type in.
 It can also interfere with password managers, although some of them may be able to work around it.

 My first reaction when encountering this behaviour was irritation at being blocked from performing a basic function.
 My second reaction was curiosity - how does this work and is there anything that can be done about it?
-The good news is yes, this post will show how to work around this frustrating user experience.
+The good news is yes!
+This post will show how to work around this frustrating user experience.

 ## Solution